 Prerequisite(s): Admission to Teacher Education.
-Corequisite(s): EDUC 330, READ 360 & READ 371 EDUC 330 - Theories of Learning and Classroom Management Lecture Hour(s): 3 Lab Hour(s): 0 Credit Hour(s): 3
+Corequisite(s): EDUC 330, READ 360 & READ 371

+EDUC 330 - Theories of Learning and Classroom Management

 Overview of current research and theories of learning and classroom management.
 Topics include behavior and classroom management techniques including the physical environment, motivation, routines, time management and self-regulation.
 In the clinical portion of the class, students will complete Residency 1 of the year-long student teaching experience with the minimum number of hours as required by WV Policy.
 Fall and Spring